 Here’s something that many people want more of in their jobs: acknowledgment.
 It’s part of human nature to need to feel like we matter and make a difference.
-Think about it – when someone gives you a “nice job!” does that make you want to slouch in a corner and check your email, or get at it and do even greater work?
+Think about it.
+When someone gives you a “nice job!” does that make you want to slouch in a corner and check your email, or get at it and do even greater work?

-When you ask team members basic questions about their family and hobbies outside of work, this shows interest in the whole person.
-And like listening, it’s a language of caring, which makes people feel like they matter which affects performance and motivation in simple but effective ways.
+When you ask team members basic questions about their family and hobbies, this shows interest in the whole person.
+And, like listening, it’s a language of caring, which makes people feel like they matter.
+This can affect performance and motivation in simple but positive ways.
 An easy place to start is on Monday morning with, “How was your weekend?”
 It’s an unobtrusive question that shows interest and lets the receiver decide on the content they share.